Maryland lawmakers pass bill to expand access to abortion

 If they do, at least 26 states are likely to either ban abortion outright or severely limit access, according to the Guttmacher Institute, a research and policy organization that supports abortion rights.

-That would force many women to travel to other states to get abortions, prompting Democratic-led states like Maryland to pass new laws to prepare for them.
+That would force many women to travel to other states to get abortions, prompting Democratic-led legislatures like Maryland’s to pass new laws to prepare for them.